logipro-fr/datamaps/README.md

 # DataMaps

-DataMaps is a microservice specialized in displaying data on maps.
+DataMaps is a microservice specialized in displaying data on maps .

 # Install